 Firms embracing the latest communication, collaboration and workflow platforms have a significant advantage

 Coronavirus has caused a dramatic shift in working practices globally, with particular challenges for front office workers in capital markets.
-Financial institutions have moved operations in differing ways but there has been a clear progression from staff split between office and disaster recovery sites, through to the entire workforce working from home.
+Financial institutions have moved operations in differing ways but there has been a clear progression from staff split between office and disaster recovery sites to the entire workforce working from home.

 Initially, due to both the nature of how a sales and trading desk runs as well as regulations around recorded phone calls and record keeping, front office workers were still going into the office.
-However, as lockdowns tightened and following the Financial Industry Regulatory Authority (FINRA) temporarily waiving some of its supervisory rules the majority of sales and trading staff are now working from home with a reluctant few still having to travel in to man a skeleton staff dealing desk.
+However, as lockdowns tightened and following the Financial Industry Regulatory Authority (FINRA) temporarily waiving some of its supervisory rules the majority of sales and trading staff are now working from home with a reluctant few still having to travel to man a skeleton staff dealing desk.

-In conjunction with improved planning there has also been a change in the way businesses operate over the last decade – expensive city locations have led to a desire to downsize available space for workers.
+In conjunction with improved planning, there has also been a change in the way businesses operate over the last decade – expensive city locations have led to a desire to downsize available space for workers.
 Many firms do not provide enough desks to cover all staff and hence increased home working has become prevalent in many teams.
 The cost of any perceived reduction in productivity was seen to be easily offset by savings on desk space and the benefits to employees of a more flexible working environment; from easier childcare logistics to lack of a commute.
 Whilst these employees in capital markets were more likely to be away from the front line of trading it has been a valuable learning exercise in how to improve the home working experience.

-#WFH – A new paradigm
+WFH – A new paradigm

 Working at home for the most part involves remotely connecting to a work computer via VPN – this places less stress on home PCs and internet access.
 Although reliable broadband can still be an issue, especially when combined with multiple other users such as family members, who are all isolating in the same location.
 As home setups are unlikely to have the 6-8 monitors that a dealing desk has, contingency planning in the weeks before lockdown went as far as arranging work screen layouts to fit into those available at home.
 Unfortunately, those that were looking for additional home screens have struggled with both rocketing demand and global shortages in PC equipment making new screens, webcams and hardware hard to come by.

-As governments further tightened restrictions and lockdowns, operationally these moves have appeared to have been a success – core tasks have been achievable, levels of service have remained superficially similar, but activity levels have fallen.
+As governments further tightened restrictions and lockdowns, operationally these moves have appeared to have been a success – core tasks have been achievable, and levels of service have remained superficially similar, but activity levels have fallen.

 The challenge of remote working now moves away from the physical logistics to how to operate in this new environment.
 The proliferation of systems, screen real estate, applications and communication methods need to be simplified.
-The new working environment needs to adjust working practices towards less screens and less verbal communication while allowing for more non-work interruptions (particularly if young children are at home) as well as a new interpersonal dynamic.
+The new working environment needs to adjust working practices towards fewer screens and less verbal communication while allowing for more non-work interruptions (particularly if young children are at home) as well as a new interpersonal dynamic.

 Technology steps up

-During the first phases of lockdown, cloud providers have seen a meteoric rise in usage with many additional datacentres being brought on-line, with even the likes of Microsoft suffering outages in Azure (its cloud platform) and Teams (its chat platform) due to surging demand in mid-March.
+During the first phases of lockdown, cloud providers have seen a meteoric rise in usage with many additional datacentres being brought online, with even the likes of Microsoft suffering outages in Azure (its cloud platform) and Teams (its chat platform) due to surging demand in mid-March.

-Meanwhile chat platforms are seeing record numbers of usage with Symphony seeing 40% increase in daily users in Q1 and Microsoft Teams usage has more than doubled to 44 million users, while video conferencing applications like Zoom are now a household name.
+Meanwhile, chat platforms are seeing record numbers of usage with Symphony seeing 40% increase in daily users in Q1 and Microsoft Teams usage has more than doubled to 44 million users, while video conferencing applications like Zoom are now a household name.